InternetOfUs/developer/docs/platform/social-context-builder.md

 The Social Context Builder is responsible for building and
 maintaining the social details of a user profile, by leveraging
-data within the WENET platform
+data within the WENET platform.

 ## Usage